 Do not go into Holiday spending like a chicken with no head.
 Do not blind yourself from your reality just to make holiday spending easier.
 How much an individual spends during the holiday depends on his/her financial situation.
 But still people tend to go overboard just to show the next door neighbor that they have a better Christmas tree and a more beautifully decorated house.
 A great thumb of rule everyone must follow is basing their holiday budget on their annual income and expenses.Know your budget and stick to it.

 Gifts and celebrations contribute majorly to your overall holiday expenditure.
 Therefore, if you can manage saving on gifts and holiday celebration you can surely save a lot.
 You can rely on DIY for many things like making gifts for friends and family.
 Alternatively, if you don’t think you are crafty enough you can take help of internet and come up with awesome creative ideas.
 Gift card is another amazing way to save during holidays.
+When it comes to decorating, consider things that can be used year round, like neon lights.
+These are great for the holidays or any time of year!

 - Make it fun